StevieMagaco/recurring-transaction.bckend-tes-GITHUB/README.md

 # recurring-transaction.bckend-test
-This is project was built to test the functionality for the back-end of a recurring transaction system.
+This is a Express/Node.js project was built to test the functionality for the back-end of a recurring transaction system.

+## Dependencies

+"async": Used to synchronously control arrays of transactions and their following actions

+"body-parser": Used to parse the incoming post object

+"express": Framework

+"mongodb": Database

 ## Run: